sroka-m/CampingApp2025/README.md

 ### Campgrounds and reviews show a number of days, weeks, months, or years from when they were created (implemented in routing files so the time is taken from the server where the app is rendered and not from the user's hardware).
 Reviews marked if edited.
 Created review partial.

 ### Raised review resource to a separate route.
 Edit review added, so that reviews also have full CRUD.
 Different elements are displayed depending on whether a campground has any reviews, whether a user is logged in, if a logged-in user has already left a review.
 Only a single review is permitted per user.
+Added a custom FE validation for stars input, in the original project, when no stars were selected, it defaulted to 1.

 ### Reviews are sorted by number of stars.